craftingcity/The-Known-World/Economics of the Hobgoblin Territories.md

 aliases:
 ---

-# UNASSIGNED Economy
+# Territories Economy
 ## As suggested by Grains into Gold
 ### Prelim
-I'm gonna need at the very least, a size, terrain, and weather pattern.
+The area of the Hobgoblin Territories is largely forested.
+It is cold and rainy in this area.

 ### "Bread"
-What is *the* food?

 ### Food
 What lives here?